 Apply feature layer definition expression filters

-Whilst taking a map offline the AGSGenerateOfflineMapJob will apply the feature layer's definition expression by default.
+When taking a map offline, the AGSGenerateOfflineMapJob will apply the feature layer's definition expression by default.
 Applying the definition expression may reduce the number of features taken offline for display and sync.
-If you do not want to apply the definition expression then set the boolean value of IsDefinitionExpressionFilterEnabled to be false.
+If you do not want to apply the definition expression, then set the boolean value of IsDefinitionExpressionFilterEnabled to be false.